slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

     }
 ```

 You can also create extension operation method to create something to reuse.
+And with this way, it is type safer because it attach to a specific type.
+It if better to use it for global sharing stuff.
+As for **asAttrRenderFragment**, it is recommend to use it only locally, because what it generate is just **AttrRenderFragment** which can be combined any where.

 For css you can do: